i40-Tools/Related-Integration-Tools/Edoal/README.md

-# Edoal Rules processing for I4.0 standards
+# EDOAL Rules processing for I4.0 standards

 ## Dependencies
 This tool depends on the following software